mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 - used as a source or destination in NSG.
 - create the application security group, link it to resources, and then use this group when working with NSGs.

+**VPN Gateway** allows you to connect a VNet to your on-premises environment over the public internet, or to connect VNets to each other for cross-regional networks.

 **Azure Firewall**
 This is an Azure-managed stateful firewall service that protects access to your virtual networks.
 Features include threat intelligence (learning about what traffic is harmless and what is suspicious), outbound and inbound NAT, integration with Azure Monitor, network traffic filtering rules and unrestricted scalability.